grsatyasanjana/grsatyasanjana.github.io/publications.md

 ## Research Publications

 ### Research Paper
-Trade Dress Protection for Soft Toys: Analysis of scope and challenges in India.
+Trade Dress Protection for Soft Toys.
+Analysis of scope and challenges in India.

 ### Research Paper
 Legal and Ethical Challenges of AI-Based Diagnostics in India